mkdocstrings/griffe/README.md

             - [ ] Kind
             - [ ] Default
         - [x] Return annotation (names, constants, attributes)
+        - [ ] Decorators
+        - [ ] Support for `typing.overload` decorator.
+              We'll probably need to add an `overloads` attribute to `Function`, to store the list of `@overload`-decorated functions, because currently different members of a same object cannot have the same names.
     - [ ] Data (variables/attributes)
         - [ ] Docstrings
         - [ ] Value